frankgu968/fault_tolerant_dts/README.md

 Author: Frank Gu
 Date: Mar 17, 2019

+## Usage
+To run the stack, simply run `run.sh` in the source directory :)

+This script will create the mongodb, 1 master and 3 slaves, and seed the mongodb with 100 tasks with random sleeptimes between 1 and 20 seconds.
+The master's API server is exposed on `http://localhost:8000`.
+The scheduler is started by default, but you can start/stop the scheduler manually by making a HTTP POST to `http://localhost:8000/scheduler/[start | stop]`

 ## Overview
 This proof-of-concept fault tolerant distributed task scheduler is composed of **three** components: